Skip to main content

 Maxine has worked as a receptionist for over a decade, having previously worked at Cats Protection.

 She enjoys her front of house work, building relationships with our clients and their beloved pets.
-She has five dogs and four cats herself, and loves spending time with them and her family.
-Her dogs include Honey the lurcher, Florence and Passion the whippets, Charlie the Yorkshire terrier and Maple, who was rescued from the meat trade in China.
+She has two dogs and three cats herself, and loves spending time with them and her family.
+Her dogs are Charlie the Yorkshire terrier and Maple, who was rescued from the meat trade in China.

-Her cats are Mango, Sage, Onion and Albie.
+Her cats are Blak Kat, Gertie and Boujee.
 In her spare time she enjoys walking on the beach and exploring forests.

 Receptionist